1. Who can take this class?

 11. What if the trip leaders are unable to continue the trip?

 13. Do I need to bring a laptop computer?

 14. Is there a phone in the room?

 15. What dress is appropriate?

 16. Will my blow dryer or curling iron work there?

 18. How do I exchange U.S. currency into pounds?

 19. Should I contact my bank and/or credit card company and let them know I will be travelling overseas?

 Anyone can sign up.
 However, preference will be given to current degree-seeking students from the School of Communication & the Arts.
 There are a limited number of spaces so those who have paid the deposit will be considered first.

 No, you do not have to take this class for credit.
-In such a case, you will not pay for tuition and pay the non-credit program fee of $2,599.
-However, if you are a student, keep in mind that should you choose not to take it for credit, you may not be eligible for student loans.
-Please check with your financial aid counselor.
+In such a case, you will not pay for tuition and pay the non-credit Oxford Program Fee of $2,350.

 Yes.
 You must get approval from your advisor by submitting “Approval to Enroll in a Class in Another School.”